openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/adapters/README.md

 # Adapters

-Adapter is a function for conversion network infer output to metric specific format.
+Adapter is a class for converting raw network infer output to specific representation format which is suitable for the further postprocessors work and the metrics calculation.
+Adapters may have parameters available for configuration.
+The adapter and its parameters, if necessary, are set through the configuration file.

+## Describing how to set adapter in Configuration File

+Adapters can be provided in `launchers` section of configuration file for each launcher to use specific adapter.

 You can use 2 ways to set adapter for topology:
 * Define adapter as a string.